Last Updated on August 26, 2024 by Maged kamel

 What are the depreciation expense and salvage value?

 Depreciation expense is an allocated portion of the cost of a company’s fixed assets.
-We have already explained the fixed assets that are appropriate for the accounting period Indicated in the company statement.
+We have already explained the fixed assets appropriate for the accounting period Indicated in the company statement.

-The income statement is prepared by the financial department.
+The financial department prepares the income statement.
 If a company had paid $2400,000 for its office building excluding land and the building has an estimated useful life of 40 years, each monthly income statement will report a straight-line depreciation expense of $5000 for 480 months, which is the value of 2,400,000/480=$5000.

-In general, it is the value of a piece of equipment or other property after it has been functionally rendered useless for the purpose for which it was intended.
-I quote, that salvage value is the estimated value that the owner is paid when the item is sold at the end of its useful life.
+In general, salvage value is the value of a piece of equipment or other property after it has been functionally rendered useless for its intended purpose.
+I quote that salvage value is the estimated value that the owner is paid when the item is sold at the end of its useful life.

-The salvage value is used to determine annual depreciation in the accounting records, and the salvage value is used to calculate depreciation expenses on a tax return.
+The salvage value is used to determine annual depreciation in accounting records and to calculate depreciation expenses on a tax return.

-In accounting, salvage value is an estimated amount that is expected to be received at the end of a plant asset‘s useful life.
-Salvage value is sometimes referred to as disposal value, residual value, terminal value, or scrap value.
+In accounting, salvage value is the estimated amount expected to be received at the end of a plant asset’s useful life.
+It is sometimes referred to as disposal value, residual value, terminal value, or scrap value.

-The estimated salvage value is deducted from the cost of the asset in order to determine the total amount of depreciation expense that will be reported during the asset’s useful life.
+The estimated salvage value is deducted from the asset’s cost to determine the total depreciation expense that will be reported during its useful life.

 Accountants and income tax regulations often assume that plant assets will have no salvage value.
-This will result in an asset’s entire cost being depreciated during the years that the asset is used in the business.
+This results in an asset’s entire cost being depreciated during the years that it is used in the business.

 What is a useful life?

-Useful life is an estimate of the average number of years an asset is considered Usable before this value is fully depreciated.
+Useful life estimates the average number of years an asset is considered Usable before this value is fully depreciated.

 Tabulated values of useful life.

-I have attached a list quoted from an internet resource for the useful life of the different assets, for example, machinery and equipment useful lives =5 years.
+I have attached a list quoted from an internet resource for the useful lives of different assets.
+For example, the useful lives of machinery and equipment are 5 years.
 The relative link is shown in the slide.
 This is the source link.

 What does per Annum mean?

-Per annum means, per Yearly or annually.
-For example, if the business charges the customer 1.50% per month on any unpaid balance, the per annum rate is 18%., which is 1.50/ month*12=18%.
+Per annum means annually or annually.
+For example, if the business charges the customer 1.50% per month on any unpaid balance, the per annum rate is 18%, which is 1.50/ month*12=18%.

 What is the book value?